michelesr/thesis/src/context.md

 In the microservice software architecture, the project is developed as a set of small and lightweight applications, that communicate amongst them through a well defined API.
-These small application can be written in different languages, and replaced when are obsolete.
+These small applications can be written in different languages, and replaced when they are obsolete.

 In addition of deployment advantages (such as scalability) of microservice structured applications, in software development a microservice approach can be